Karl Martino – 12/1/97

 Nine years ago, when I was 16 closin’ in on 17, I was living in a squat.
 A squat is a vacant house occupied by people who are homeless – electricity was stolen from neighboring houses, no phone, no heat (we couldn’t figure how to get that goin’).
 It was winter and it was cold, although I really didn’t pay attention to the weather, I had, in my mind, the entire world against me – so why worry about the weather?

 This humble home was down by the Tioga EL (Elevated Line) train station.
 If you are not familiar with this section of Philly – be thankful.
 Every night – on my way home I would walk by prostitutes, pushers and homeless.
-People who grew up with no hope for a future.
-And a neighboorhood that liked to keep it that way.
+People who grew up feeling no hope for their futures.
+And a neighborhood that liked to keep it that way.

 One prostitute and I would talk every night.
 She would walk beside me as I walked, tryin’ to convince me I needed her.
 And every night I asked the same thing to her – why?
 Her answer was simple enough.
 Same answer.
 Every night.
 “It’s all I know”.